 A lot of people ask me how I came to be involved in jiu-jitsu.
-This is how it happened as best as I can remember it.
+This is my journey into martial arts as best as I can remember it.

 Like father, like son